sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 - CFS completely fair schedule
 - CFQ completely fair queue for I/O

-the fair scheduling in linux is based on a round robin scheme, with some improvements as priority decay and other things, but you can even use a total round robin with SCHED_RR.
+the fair scheduling in linux is based on a round robin scheme, with some improvements as priority decay and other things, but you can even use a total round robin with SCHED_RR (round-robin)

 But for real-time systems fair schedulers are not appropiate.